willkand/final-project/README.md

 And so many more possibilities!

-## Recomended approach
+## Recommendations

-Start small and build pieces of your project incrementally.

-Start out by creating your project's foundation in HTML.
-After that, save your work by making a commit in git.
+* Start out by creating your project's foundation in HTML.

-From here, build one piece of Javascript functionality at a time, testing each change you make with `console.log`.
-Frequently make commmits in git to save your progress.
+* From here, build one piece of Javascript functionality at a time, testing each change you make with `console.log`.
+* Frequently make commmits in git to save your progress.
+* Keep your code meticulously organized as you go.
+Use proper indentation, whitespace, and comments for organization.
+Additionally, write functions for each separate piece of functionality that exists in your code.
+This make your code "modular" and easier to build off of.
+* If you find yourself repeating code, think about how you could use either a loop or a new function to eliminate the repitition.